OSGeo/PROJ/docs/source/resource_files.rst

 Regional packages
 +++++++++++++++++

-In addition to the default *proj-datumgrid* package regional packages are also distributed.
-These include grids and init-files that are valid within the given region.
+In addition to the default ``proj-datumgrid`` package regional packages are also distributed.
+These include grids and init files that are valid within the given region.
 The packages are divided into geographical regions in order to keep the needed disk space by PROJ at a minimum.
 Some users may have a use for resource files covering several regions in which case they can download more than one.